BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 assetsManager.load();
 ```

-Test it out in our playground: <Playground id="#PCY1J#8" title="Loading A Sound with the Asset Manager" description="A simple example of loading a sound with the asset manager." image=""/>
+Test it out in our playground: <Playground id="#PCY1J#8" title="Loading A Sound with the Asset Manager" description="A simple example of loading a sound with the asset manager."/>

 ## Creating a spatial 3D sound